-- i. provide all reasonable support to accompanying family in Australia - ii. notify and liaise with the relevant Program Area, Managing Contractor and Diplomatic/Consular representatives - iii. pass on any information required by the institution to carry out its obligations - iv. reimburse pre-approved associated costs, unless an insurance claim is pending following an accident - v. in consultation with the Program Area, prepare a letter of condolence from DFAT to the next of kin.
+- i. provide all reasonable support to accompanying family in Australia - ii. notify and liaise with the relevant Program Area, Managing Contractor and Diplomatic/Consular representatives - iii. pass on any information required by the institution to carry out its obligations - iv. reimburse pre-approved associated costs, unless an insurance claim is pending following an accident - v. in consultation with the Program Area, prepare a letter of condolence from DFAT to the next of kin, and - vi. communicate with Ministers and other government departments where necessary.